vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 **It's usually best to use `key` with `v-if` + `v-else`, if they are the same element type (e.g. both `<div>` elements).**

 By default, Vue updates the DOM as efficiently as possible.
 That means when switching between elements of the same type, it simply patches the existing element, rather than removing it and adding a new one in its place.
-This can have [unintended consequences](https://jsfiddle.net/chrisvfritz/bh8fLeds/) if these elements should not actually be considered the same.
+This can have [unintended side effects](https://jsfiddle.net/chrisvfritz/bh8fLeds/) if these elements should not actually be considered the same.

 {% raw %}<div class="style-example example-bad">{% endraw %}
-#### Bad
+#### Incorrecto

 ``` html
 <div v-if="error">